Bob Steuber: Early life and college career

-Steuber grew up in St. Louis, Missouri and attended the city's Christian Brothers College High School, where he starred as a halfback on the school's football team.
+Steuber grew up in St. Louis and attended the city's Christian Brothers College High School, where he starred as a halfback on the school's football team.
 He attended the University of Missouri and played as an end on the Missouri Tigers football team under head coach Don Faurot starting in 1940.
 In 1941, he shifted to halfback and was assigned to kick extra points.
 He was third in the country in rushing that year with 855 yards as he and fellow halfback Harry Ice led a Missouri ground attack that ranked first in the nation.
 Missouri won the Big Six Conference championship and faced Fordham University in the Sugar Bowl at the end of the season.
 Missouri lost the game, played on a muddy field in New Orleans, by a score of 2–0.

 Steuber's success continued in 1942, when he was named an All-American and ranked second in the country in rushing, gaining 1,098 yards.
 He also was an effective passer, helping Missouri win the Big Six championship for the second year in a row.
 Steuber was named an All-American after the season.
 He was also selected to play in the East–West Shrine Game and the College All-Star Game, a now-defunct matchup between the National Football League (NFL) champion and a squad of the best college players from around the country.
 Steuber scored a touchdown as the college stars defeated the NFL's Washington Redskins.